 Estonia Satellite Map

 Estonia occupies an area of 45,227 square kilometers (17,462 sq mi), which is similar in size to Denmark and Slovakia.
-Two of Estonia’s key features to reconfigure are its trans-boundary lakes and relatively low-lying terrain.
-First, Lake Peipus is the largest trans-boundary lake in all of Europe separating Estonia from Russia.
+Two of Estonia’s key features to reconfigure are its transboundary lakes and relatively low-lying terrain.
+First, Lake Peipus is the largest transboundary lake in all of Europe separating Estonia from Russia.
 Lake Vortsjarv is Estonia’s second-largest lake with an area of 270 square kilometers.
 Estonia’s longest rivers include the Võhandu, Pärna, and Põltsamaa.
-More than 50% of Estonia is covered in forest making it one of greenest countries in Europe.
+Forests cover more than 50% of Estonia making it one of the greenest countries in Europe.

 Estonia Elevation Map

 The terrain in Estonia is mostly flat lowlands in the north.
 But as you move to the south, it’s hilly with several mountains in the southeast.
 Specifically, Suur Munamagi or “Big Egg Mountain” is Estonia’s highest point at 318 meters in height above sea level.
 From north to south, Estonia consists of three relatively low upland regions.
 First, the Pandivere Upland is a large hilly area in Northern Estonia.
 Next, the Otepää Upland is a mid-sized hilly area of higher elevation in Southern Estonia.
 Finally, the Haanja Upland is the most elevated region in Estonia and shares a border with Latvia.